Bubencillos/SaveTheFruitsRepo/README.md

 This repository is the **exclusive, internal control center** for managing and deploying game data for **Save The Fruits**.

-We use this system to send updated prices, fruit statistics, and level configurations directly to our live servers without requiring any restarts (Zero-Downtime Patching).
+We use this system to send updated prices, weapons statistics, and level configurations directly to our live servers without requiring any restarts (Zero-Downtime Patching).

 **DO NOT** make this repository public. **All contents are proprietary to the Bubencillos Team.**